Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Results

 \subsubsection{Engagement and Flow Enhance Collaborative Immersion}

 Participants reported experiencing stronger engagement and conversational flow in MultiColleagues, with significantly higher ratings in the MultiColleagues condition (M = 5.70, SD = 1.38) compared to the Baseline condition (M = 4.45, SD = 1.57; W = 30.0, $p$ = .014).
 Behavioral interaction measures further reinforced this pattern (Table \ref{tab:user_interaction}).
-Participants contributed nearly twice as many utterances in MultiColleagues (M = 8.35, SD = 5.79) than in the Baseline condition (M = 4.10, SD = 2.45; W = 9.5, $p$ = .001) and produced substantially more words overall (W = 18, $p$ < .001).
+Participants contributed nearly twice as many utterances in MultiColleagues (M = 8.35, SD = 5.79) than in the Baseline condition (M = 4.10, SD = 2.45; W = 9.5, $p$ = .001) and produced substantially more words overall (W = 18, $p$ < .001), suggesting an increased engagement in ideation in the MultiColleague condition compared to the Baseline.
 Sessions also lasted longer in MultiColleagues (M = 12.90, SD = 2.80) compared to Baseline (M = 9.80, SD = 2.30; W = 33, $p$ = .006), suggesting that participants remained more cognitively and temporally invested when coordinating multiple voices.
 Interview reflections echoed these dynamics.
 P5 explained, “I feel like in my discussions, I’m constantly prompting new information and asking for new information, kind of wanting to lead the discussion.
 I feel I’m more like a facilitator.”
 Others emphasized how the incremental delivery kept them attentive and invested (P3, P10, P12).
 While MultiColleagues fostered ongoing involvement, Baseline condition’s one-shot responses were often described as efficient but less engaging.
 P19 described the interaction as “relatively one-way, like a presentation… I just pick what I want,” and P8 admitting, “I didn’t feel like we were collaborating… I just wanted to hear its perspective.”
 These findings show that MultiColleagues’ structured rhythm sustained deeper immersion and engagement, while Baseline delivered efficiency at the cost of shallower participation.